 To carry out the mission and respond to the needs of the parish, Pastoral initiatives such as Pastoral planning, developing Pastoral programs and services, and evaluating the effectiveness of Pastoral initiatives are put in place.

 Investigation, reflection, and recommendations.

-A council follows a practical course of action proposed for PPCs in Vatican II's Decree on Bishops: investigate the pastoral reality of their parish, recommend their conclusions to the Pastor.
+A council follows a practical course of action proposed for PPCs in Vatican II's Decree on Bishops: investigate the pastoral reality of their parish, reflect upon / study it, recommend their conclusions to the Pastor.